A Saddle Point Algorithm for Robust Data-Driven Factor Model Problems

 \section{Numerical Example}

-We pursue two main objectives through our numerical investigations here: (i) assessment of the performance of our proposed algorithm to solve the factor model \eqref{Eq_FM_Convex_App}, particularly in comparison with the existing off-the-shelf solver MOSEK, and (ii) observing the effect of the hyperparameter $\varepsilon$ on the accuracy of the covariance matrix estimation.
-For this purpose, we present the results of our numerical investigation on the convergence of the proposed algorithm, observation of the estimation error of $\Sigma_\text{True}$, and comparison between the computation time of our proposed algorithm and MOSEK.
-The stopping condition used for the algorithm \eqref{Eq_OurFirstOrderAlgorithm} is the normalized {\em relative} change defined as
+In our numerical investigation, we evaluate the performance of our algorithm \eqref{Eq_OurFirstOrderAlgorithm} and observe the effect of $\varepsilon$ on covariance matrix estimation accuracy.
+To this end, we present the numerical results of the algorithm convergence, $\Sigma_\text{True}$ estimation, and the algorithm execution time compared to MOSEK.
+We initialize our algorithm at a random positive definite matrix $\Lambda_1$ projected to $\SSetProj{1} \cap \SSetProj{2}$ using Dykstra's projection.
+The algorithm stopping condition is the normalized {\em relative} change as